Certifications / Cloud

 • Select community colleges offer an affordable alternative to meet the VMware classroom requirements.

 Are You Cisco-Certified?
-Skip the Class
+Skip the VMware Class

-If you currently hold an active Cisco CCNA, CCNP, or CCIE cert you can completely bypass the class requirements for your VCP-NV cert.
-Once you have the VCP-NV this will allow you to meet the course requirements for the other VCP certs without having to take the required courses.
+If you currently hold an active Cisco CCNA, CCNP, or CCIE cert, you can completely bypass the class requirements for your VCP-NV cert.
+Once you have the VCP-NV, this will allow you to meet the course requirements for the other VCP certs without having to take the required courses.

-It's pretty straight forward, on the VCP-NV page, you'll see a drop down saying "Certification Path if you Hold…", select Cisco Certification and the requirement will be replaced with an option to submit proof of your Cisco cert.
+It's pretty straightforward, on the VCP-NV page, you'll see a menu saying "Path if you Hold…", select Cisco Certification, and the requirement will be replaced with an option to submit proof of your Cisco cert.
 While not the most direct path, it is definitely a very good option for someone holding non-expired Cisco certifications.

 The key takeaway here is: